 But this is something you should work out with your boss.
 Two weeks is usual, but each place has their own preferences.
 Best to try to find a length of time that fits their needs as well as yours.

-Clean up loose ends as if you were staying
+Clean up loose ends as if staying

 A lot of what I write about comes from my own real life experiences.
 And there was a time where I left a job really angry at the company.
 They wouldn’t let me transfer to an exciting marketing job I was offered in PARIS.
 Instead, I had to stay in the boring numbers tracking job I had in New York.